 - This is how you can install Samsung firmware using the Odin tool.

 - Now, you may safely remove the USB cable and disconnect your phone from the computer.

 Finally!
-This is how you can install Samsung firmware using Odin Multi Downloader aka Odin Flash Tool.
-If you have any questions related to this guide, then feel free to comment below.
-Thank you!
+This is how you can install Samsung firmware using Odin Multi Downloader, aka Odin Flash Tool.
+If you have any questions about this guide, kindly feel free to comment below.